sachugowda/VTU-WebTechnologyLabPrograms-15CSL77/README.md

+Solutions Implemented By
+Prof USHA CS and Prof Sachin DN

 # VTU-WebTechnologyLabPrograms-15CSL77
 1. Write a JavaScript to design a simple calculator to perform the following operations: sum, product, difference and quotient.